 The world's largest direct seller of cosmetics and beauty-related items.
-In 2016 Avon spun off its North American unit to create New Avon, which is 80% owned by Cerberus Capital Management, with Avon Products owning the remaining 20%.
+In 2016 Avon spun off its North American unit to create New Avon, which was bought by LG in 2019.
+Natura & Co acquired the global Avon business in 2019.

 |Avon Products Inc|

 This company received a score of 8 out of a possible total of 9 in the WWF Palm Oil Buyers' Scorecard 2016, which rates companies on what they are - and aren't - doing to prevent the negative environmental and social impacts of palm oil production.

 In 2016 Greenpeace East Asia ranked the world's 30 biggest personal care companies on their commitment to eliminating microbeads from their personal care products.
 The scorecard was based on four main criteria: commitment & transparency, definition, deadline and global application.
 This company ranked joint second.
 Microbeads are not retained by wastewater treatment and end up in the ocean where they are a threat to the marine environment.

 Ethical Consumer has ranked companies' practices and policies in relation to their palm oil sourcing for the Rainforest Foundation/Ethical Consumer palm oil campaign.
 This company received a 'red' rating.

 This company received a score of 4.5/100 (retrieved 14-Feb-2018) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
 Scores are calculated using government compliance data, online monitoring data, and third-party environmental audits, as well as trends in the environmental performance of factories in the company's supply chains.

 This company appears on PETA's (People for the Ethical Treatment of Animals, USA) 'Companies That Do Test On Animals' list, signifying that they manufacture products that are tested on animals at some stage of development.